A Life of Redemption

 God has been so good!
 Despite me cutting through my tendon and nerve on my left wrist, I’m playing the guitar the best I’ve ever played and getting better.
 I currently play lead guitar on our worship team at church praising God!
 Our marriage is healed and getting stronger.
 We have a thirteen year old son who is growing up knowing the Lord.
 I thank God every day for my wife and my son!
 They are truly gifts from God.

 God took a broken, beat down soul with no purpose or reason to go on and gave me the love that I so desperately needed.
 He gave me life, a purpose, and a reason to go on.
 When God got a hold of my heart, as painful and hard as it was, I began to be transformed into a child of the King!
 He began to show me how to love by the love He gave me.
 When I felt God wrap His arms around me that first time, I finally knew, this is what true unconditional love is.
 The chains Satan kept me captive with have been absolutely shattered!
 My life has been REDEEMED!!!!!!

 Bethany Linn Holway

-Read more articles by Paul Holway or search for articles on the same topic or others.
+Read more articles by Paul Holway or search for other articles by topic below.